gitan12/Stock_Price_Prediction/README.md

 **File 1: stock_market_prediction.py - Training the Prediction Tool**

 1. **Downloading Stock Price Data:**
-   - Imagine you want to predict the price of Apple (AAPL) stock.
+   - Imagine we want to predict the price of Apple (AAPL) stock.
 This file uses a library called `yfinance` to download historical closing prices for AAPL from the internet.
-You can specify a date range to get data for a specific period.
+We can specify a date range to get data for a specific period.

 2. **Preparing the Data for Prediction:**
    - Not all downloaded data might be perfect.
 There could be missing price information for some days.
 This file removes those missing bits using `dropna`.